Hugh Gallen

 Hugh Joseph Gallen (July 30, 1924 – December 29, 1982) was an American automobile dealer and Democratic politician from Littleton, New Hampshire.
-After serving in the New Hampshire House of Representatives, he served as the 74th governor of New Hampshire from 1979 until his death in 1982.
+After serving in the New Hampshire House of Representatives, he served as the 74th governor of New Hampshire from 1979 until his death in 1982 having already lost reelection to Republican John H. Sununu.

 Early life

 Born in Portland, Oregon, Gallen's family moved to Medford, Massachusetts, when he was six.
 As a young man, Gallen relocated to Littleton, New Hampshire, and joined the Civilian Conservation Corps.
 Gallen had a successful tryout with the Washington Senators baseball team—signed to a minor-league contract as a pitcher in February 1947, he played for their Kingsport Cherokees affiliate for part of that season, but an arm injury ended his career.

 Gallen worked as a truck driver, carpenter, and laborer in a paper mill before entering the auto sales industry, buying a General Motors dealership in Littleton.
 In 1948, he married Irene Carbonneau, a native of Littleton, and together the couple had three children.